NYPL/ami-specifications/README.md

 The following sections are broken into format groups to define the file deliverables for different media types and format variations.

+##
+Digital asset packaging
+Package digital assets using the BagIt specification (V0.97) (https://tools.ietf.org/html/rfc8493).

+### Bag Requirements
+* The Bag payload must contain the digital assets organized within a directory structure described by NYPL.
+* The Bag directory must be named with the Primary ID of the collection object represented by the files in the bag.
+* The Bag must contain an md5 manifest that lists every file in the data directory and their md5 checksums.
+* The Bag must contain all of the media and metadata files from one, and only one, inventoried collection object.
+* The Bag should be created with a tool using BagIt Library 4.4 or higher.
+* The Bag may include a tagmanifest.txt file.
+Some bagging software produces this file automatically.
+It is not required to produce or * delete these files.
+* The Bag and the files within it must not be compressed with zip, tar, etc.
+#### Subdirectories
+* Sub-directories must be exactly named as they are written here, in plural form, regardless of the number of files within the directory.
+* Film Bags must contain the following subdirectories within the data directory:
+  * PreservationMasters
+  * Mezzanines
+  * ServiceCopies
+* Video Bags must contain the following subdirectories within the data directory:
+  * PreservationMasters
+  * ServiceCopies
+  * Images
+* Audio Bags must contain the following subdirectories within the data directory:
+  * PreservationMasters
+  * EditMasters
+  * Images
+* Data Bags must contain the following subdirectories within the data directory:
+  * PreservationMasters
+  * Images
+  * Files
+* For each preservation master file in the PreservationMasters directory, corresponding derivative file/s must exist.
+* Each audio, film, video media, or data file in the Bag must have a corresponding JSON metadata file (image files do not require metadata).

+### File naming convention

+NYPL will provide the vendor with a filename “root” for each collection object, consisting of a three-letter prefix, the primary ID, a volume number (and a face number for audio objects), and a two-letter suffix indicating the role of the file.
+These sections are each separated by an underscore: (prefix)_(primary ID)_(components)_(file role).ext

+Video example: myd_123456_v01_pm.mkv
+Audio example : myh_987654_v01f01r01_pm.flac

+It is the vendor’s responsibility to complete  the filename to accommodate multiple volumes, faces, regions, etc. where applicable, as defined by the filename components listed below.

+### File role
+A media file name must record its intended role using one of the following suffix codes:
+pm: Preservation Master, created for every physical media object
+mz: Mezzanine, created for every motion picture film (film groups 1 and 2)
+em: Edit Master, created for audio files
+sc: Service Copy, created for video files image files do not require a role suffix

 <a name="film-media"></a>
 ## Film Media